latikak/covey.town/DESIGN.md

 A new custom property, hubID, was also added to transporter objects to support the implementation of the public and private hubs feature.

+**Back End:**

+CoveyHubStore tracks all of the hubs CoveyHubController implements the logic for each hub: managing events that can occur (eg. Creating a Hub) CoveyTownController uses instance of CoveyHubStore to create Hubs for each town TownServiceClient has been modified to incorporate hub info in TownCreateResponse, Request and Response for Password Authentication on Private Hubs
+CoveyTownRequestHandler has been modified to perform Password Authentication request

+towns - new routes have been added to get and post Hub Info
+	existing town route for create Town has been modified to include Hub Info